Michael Costello discusses the Life Cycle Assessment (LCA)Scroll down to read more

 What does this approval mean for the leather industry?

-The approval of the proposed Leather Michael Costello discusses the Life Cycle Assessment (LCA)may read like a dull headline, but it is exciting news for the leather industry.
-These rules allow for the environmental impact of leather to be calculated in a harmonized way, using Life Cycle Assessment (LCA) methodology, something that thus far had not been possible.
+The approval of the proposed Leather Product Category Rules may read like a dull headline, but it is exciting news for the leather industry.
+These rules allow for the environmental impact of leather to be calculated in a harmonized way using the Life Cycle Assessment (LCA) methodology, something that thus far had not been possible.
 We believe this will facilitate a more scientific and fact-based approach to discussions about the impact of leather on the environment.

 The approval also means that all aspects of leather manufacturing in tanneries, including input data on hides, chemicals, water and energy, together with the output data of water, air and waste can now be measured in the same way.
 Indeed, LCA modeling could become the standard practice for the future, allowing for real comparisons to be made.
 This, in turn, means better decisions on processes and technologies, as we will know their actual impact on the environment.
 A company can now choose to develop new products and processes with a high level of confidence.